 In recent years, since the gutting of the VRA, there have been countless attempts by state leaders to enact policies that make it harder for citizens to vote.
 From strict voter-ID laws to rolling back early voting periods, today’s barriers are a threat to the accessibility and fairness of our democracy — the very ideal that so many have fought for centuries to achieve.

 Here’s what we’re doing to promote a more participatory democracy here at Organizing for Action:

 - Host a voter registration event in your community and make sure everyone’s voice is heard—check out our Voter Registration Toolkit to get started;

 - Let us know you’ll practice your civic duty and Commit to Vote right now;

-- Sign up for OFA’s Spring Community Engagement Fellowship program to learn from veteran trainers and organizers on how to mobilize your community to the polls this year—applications close March 14;
+- Check out OFA’s Community Engagement Fellowship program to learn from veteran trainers and organizers on how to mobilize your community to the polls this year;

 - Host a grassroots redistricting training in your community to educate people on the redistricting process and the effects of gerrymandering;

 - And continue the conversation with your network on social media using the hashtag #FairDemocracy and #IWillVote.